winitzki/scall/tutorial/programming_dhall.md

 Another way of defining a unit type is via a union type with a single constructor, for example: `< One >` (or with any other name instead of "One").
 The type `< One >` has a single distinct value, denoted in Dhall by `< One >.One`.
-In this way, one can conveniently define unit types with different names.
+In this way, one can define unit types with different names.

 Another equivalent definition of a unit type is via the following function type:
 ```dhall